felixmutua/express-rest-api/README.md

  ### Accessing the server and returning data

- The server should be running by now, and you can visit `http://localhost:3001` to see it in action.
+ The server should be running by now, and you can visit `http://localhost:3000` to see it in action.

  Visit `http://localhost:3000/users` -- which will automatically issue a GET request to our running API server -- you'll see a simple JSON array populated with some dummy user data.
+ `http://localhost:3000/users/id` -- Returns a single JSON object of a single user based on supplied ID